Koenkai: Kakuei Tanaka

 The koenkai of Kakuei Tanaka (田中角栄 4 May 1918 – 16 December 1993)– Prime Minister of Japan from 1972 to 1974 – has been recognised as the one that boasted the most far-reaching influence of its kind in Japanese political history.
 Tanaka's Etsuzankai - literally translated into "cross the mountains of Niigata to get to Tokyo" – was based in the Third District of his hometown –Niigata Prefecture.
-By the 1970s, the number of people associating with Etsuzenkai reached an all-time high of 98,000 members, accounting for approximately 20% of Niigata's eligible voters.
+By the 1970s, the number of people associating with Etsuzankai reached an all-time high of 98,000 members, accounting for approximately 20% of Niigata's eligible voters.
 Among these were very powerful figures, including the 26 out of 33 mayors of Niigata's separate municipalities, and half the number of city councils and prefectural legislature officials.
 The organization also ran its own publication, called the Monthly Etsuzan, whose circulation was over 50,000.

 Etsuzankai was founded on June 28, 1953 in Kamo village, with the help of Seiji Tanako, Jiro Kikuta and Seihei Watanabe.
 One year before that, Tanaka gained a reputation among people in the northern region of Niigata almost over-night, thanks to a railway construction bestowed to the villagers.
 People living in other municipalities of Niigata quickly joined his koenkai and provided him with ardent support in expectance of favourable treatment in return.
 Tanaka was able to seize upon the opportunities and turn that into a major source of support for his political activities.